joaomdmoura/machinery/README.md

 ![Machinery](https://github.com/joaomdmoura/machinery/blob/master/logo.png)

 Machinery is a State Machine library for structs in general that integrates with Pheonix out of the box.
 It also aims to have (when implemented with Phoenix) an optional build-in GUI that will represent each resource's state.

+It's just a thin layer that provides a DSL for declaring states and having guard clauses + callbacks.

+### Do you always need a process to be a state machine?
+Yes?
+This is not your library.
+You might be better off with another library or even `gen_statem` or `gen_fsm` from Erlang/OTP.

 Don't forget to check the [Machinery Docs](https://hexdocs.pm/machinery)